 Early Notables of the McKergow family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early McKergow Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early McKergow Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the McKergow family to the New World and Oceana
+Migration of the McKergow family

 Some of the first settlers of this family name or some of its variants were: Nat McCaghy arrived in New York State with his family in 1811.

 Contemporary Notables of the name McKergow (post 1700)